aws/s2n-tls/scram/README.md

 authenticated, or may optimistically execute a dependent operation such as a web-request.
 The application developers may believe that this is 'ok' as long as the work is 'cancelled' or 'undone' should the message fail authentication.
-However this not always done with a full appreciation for the information side-channels that are introduced by optimistic operations, or the inherent risk of denial of service attacks.
+However this is rarely done with a full appreciation for the information side-channels that are introduced by optimistic operations, or the inherent risk of denial of service attacks.